 Coming back to Wedding Night.
 I am committed to reading every last book by Sophie Kinsella.
-I don’t care about the ratings or reviews.
-I don’t mind not liking her book.
+I don’t care about the ratings or reviews and I don’t mind not liking her book.
 And, so, with strong conviction, I got myself Wedding Night.

 Wedding Night: Book Synopsis

 Here’s a quick look into the plot.
 Lotty just got her heart broken.
 She wanted to get married to Richard, but that doesn’t happen.
 Out of nowhere, a guy she had dated when she was 18 appears in her life and on their “reunion” date, they decide to get married.
 Fliss, Lotty’s elder sister, who has a divorce and her emotional breakdown to care of, now also needs to talk Lottie out of this abrupt decision.

 Among all the Sophie Kinsella books I have read, this one’s my least favorite.
 There is chaos, a lot is going on, too many characters, too much emotions but not enough of romance.